-How Do Reverse Mortgages Work: Reverse Mortgage Myths Explained
+How Do Reverse Mortgage Loans Work: Reverse Mortgage Myths Explained

 When it comes to reverse mortgages, we understand that people often have a lot of questions.
 One of the most common questions we hear is often as simple as "How do reverse mortgages work?"
 As part of our continuing effort to make sure that homeowners and family members learn as much as possible about reverse mortgages before making an informed decision, we do our best to provide accurate and in depth information.